Do More Than Just Be Aware of Long-Term Care – Take Action

 A Women’s Issue

 The best time to plan is, ideally, before you retire.
-Be ready to answer questions about your health, family history, and retirement plans so a specialist can make suitable recommendations based on your specific situation as policies are custom designed.
+Be ready to answer many questions when you start the process of planning.
+This will include questions about your health, family history, and retirement plans so a specialist can make suitable recommendations based on your specific situation, as policies are custom designed.

 The underwriting criteria differ between insurance companies, and premiums can vary over 100%.
 A specialist will help you navigate the many options.